Course Introduction to Programming

 Figure 11

-Press the box with ellipses.
+Press the button with the ellipsis (...).

 Figure 12